IIBMErs/1st-IIBM-Networking-2020/index.md

 ## Welcome to the 1st IIBM Networking 2020

-The "1st IIBM Networking 2020" is an instance to know each others research to increase interdisciplinary colaborations.
+The "1st IIBM Networking 2020" is an instance to know each others research and increase interdisciplinary colaborations.

 ## Register